marcelm/cutadapt/doc/guide.rst

     cutadapt -a AACCGGTT input.fastq > output.fastq

-There is one difference in behavior if you use cutadapt without ``-o``: The report is sent to the standard error stream instead of standard output.
+There is one difference in behavior if you use Cutadapt without ``-o``: The report is sent to the standard error stream instead of standard output.
 You can redirect it to a file like this::

     cutadapt -a AACCGGTT input.fastq > output.fastq 2> report.txt

-Wherever cutadapt expects a file name, you can also write a dash (``-``) in order to specify that standard input or output should be used.
+Wherever Cutadapt expects a file name, you can also write a dash (``-``) in order to specify that standard input or output should be used.
 For example::

     tail -n 4 input.fastq | cutadapt -a AACCGGTT - > output.fastq

-The ``tail -n 4`` prints out only the last four lines of ``input.fastq``, which are then piped into cutadapt.
-Thus, cutadapt will work only on the last read in the input file.
+The ``tail -n 4`` prints out only the last four lines of ``input.fastq``, which are then piped into Cutadapt.
+Thus, Cutadapt will work only on the last read in the input file.

 In most cases, you should probably use ``-`` at most once for an input file and